 Both PHY options improve skew tolerance and provide higher data rates.
 Both are serial interfaces that address many of the problems of parallel interfaces, which consume relatively large amounts of power, are difficult to expand and can be proprietary.

 Using D-PHY maintains compatibility with earlier versions of the specification and lets vendors leverage their existing product development infrastructure.
-C-PHY requires a minimum of three control pins instead of six four and does not offer provides pin-wise backwards compatibility with D-PHY.
+C-PHY requires a minimum of 3 conductors and offers pin-wise backwards compatibility with D-PHY.
 Designers can implement standalone C-PHY, D-PHY or combo C/D-, however, mix and match the two PHY options to ensure longer-term design viability.

 The CSI-2 protocol contains transport and application layers and natively supports C-PHY, D-PHY, or combo C/D-PHY.
 The camera control interface for both physical layer options is bi-directional and compatible with the I2C standard.